stas-sultanov/media-assets/telemetry-client/console-app/readme.md

 ## ⚙️ Configuration

-To run this application, update the configuration to include your Application Insights connection string or Entra credentials depending on your telemetry publisher.
+To run this application, update the code with information from your Application Insights connection string.
+- Ingestion Endpoint
+- Instrumentation Key

 ## 📂 Structure

-- `Program.cs` — Entry point of the application; contains usage examples of telemetry tracking
+- `Main.cs` — Entry point of the application
-- `TelemetryClient` setup — Shows how to instantiate and use the telemetry client
+- `Program.cs` — Shows how to instantiate and use the telemetry client
-- `Sample scenarios` — Demonstrates tracking of synthetic operations and exception handling

 ## 💡 Purpose